kown7/pymergevcd/README.md

 ## Usage

-pymergevcd -o merged_out.vcd in.vcd in.vcd
+pymergevcd -o merged_out.vcd in1.vcd in2.vcd